bballbeast30/portfolio/content/posts/2020/4/quizbowlintro.md

 which is website where many packets from prominent Quiz Bowl institutions are posted so that you can practice with them.

+---

 When are the tournaments? {#4d8813c9-14f6-4539-86f5-dee54b9e1700}
 =========================

-Because of coronavirus, many of the planned competitions have been canceled, but there are some online tournaments that are going to available to join; some of which we will compete in.
+Because of COVID, many of the planned competitions have been canceled, but there are some online tournaments that are going to available to join; some of which we will compete in.

+---

 Any questions? {#b7bd26fb-90dc-4703-9829-af7b6e6e85f5}
 ==============